timescale/docs/timescaledb/overview/faq.md

 Iowa, Oregon, São Paulo, Zürich, London, Frankfurt, Finland, Belgium, Netherlands, Montréal, Sydney, Taiwan, Mumbai, Hong Kong, Tokyo, Singapore

-## What is the difference between Timescale, TimescaleDB, and Timescale Cloud?
+## What is the difference between Timescale, TimescaleDB, Timescale Forge, and Timescale Cloud?
 **Timescale** is the company.

-Timescale builds a category-defining time-series database called **TimescaleDB**.
+Timescale builds an open-source relational database for time-series called **TimescaleDB**.

-Timescale hosts and manages TimescaleDB on behalf of its customers via a product called **Timescale Cloud**.
+Timescale hosts and manages TimescaleDB on behalf of its customers via hosted services called **Timescale Forge** and **Timescale Cloud**.

+Timescale Forge is a cloud-native TimescaleDB-as-a-service that is easy to get started and powerful enough for the most demanding scenarios.

+Timescale Cloud is a managed TimescaleDB service hosted in 75+ regions in AWS, Azure, or GCP.

+## What is the version of TimescaleDB offered by Microsoft Azure, Digital Ocean, or other cloud providers?
+TimescaleDB is a relational database for time-series, with some features licensed under the Apache 2.0 License but many of the features you know and love are licensed via the [Timescale License][timescale-license] (including continuous aggregates, compression, data retention policies, actions, multi-node, and more).
+The "Apache 2.0" version of TimescaleDB offered by Microsoft, Digital Ocean, and others includes only the features in the Apache license.
+The Timescale License prohibits cloud providers from offering the "community version" of TimescaleDB-as-a-service.

+Today, you can deploy the community version of TimescaleDB on-premises or in your own cloud account, running the software on bare VMs or using our [open-source k8s helm charts][timescale-k8s].
+TimescaleDB acquired in this manner is totally free to use, and free to even modify for your own use or for services or products you build on TimescaleDB.

+Or, if you prefer, [you can let us run TimescaleDB for you][timescale-signup], fully managed on AWS, Azure, or GCP in 75+ regions and with access to our [top-rated support team][timescale-support].

 ## What is the version of TimescaleDB offered by Microsoft Azure, Digital Ocean, or other cloud providers?
 TimescaleDB is a relational database for time-series, with some features